-The lecture capture system is an invaluable tool for teaching and learning at the RVC, and has been used throughout the College, not only to capture an event but also as a way to deliver a lecture when the lecturer is unable to travel to the event location.
+The lecture capture system is an invaluable tool for teaching and learning at the RVC, and has been used throughout the College to allow students to learn, review and revise flexibly, at their own pace.

 Our students use the lecture capture system in many innovative ways:

-- Some use it for note taking; they can watch the lecture and review the recording while making notes, with the option of pausing the recording, playing it at double speed, stopping and rewinding.
+- For note taking; students can watch the lecture and review the recording while making notes, with the option of pausing the recording, playing it at double speed, stopping and rewinding.

-- Others use it as a revision tool, often played at double speed.
-It is, of course, used for days when the students are absent from the college due to sickness as an example.
+- As a revision tool, often played at double speed.
+It is, of course, used for days when the students are absent from the college for any reason.

 The main assessment tools used at the RVC are: